Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/azure.md

 3. Click **Create** to save your application.

 4. After your application has been created, you will see the **Client ID** and **Client Secret**.
-   Please store these values, they will only be shown once.
+   Store these values, they will only be shown once.

-   Click **Proceed** to continue to the application's details page.
+5. Click **Proceed** to continue to the application's details page.

-5. Once your application is created, you will see it in Azure.
+Once your application is created, you will see it in Azure.
 From your Azure homepage select **App registrations > All applications**.
 You will see your application that was created in the Dev Portal.

 ## Make a successful request